Skip to main content

 About Topa Sukalderia

-Who Should Book Topa Sukalderia — and When
+Who Should Book Topa Sukalderia; and When

 If you're a food-focused traveler in San Sebastián who wants something genuinely different from the city's Basque-heavy, fine-dining circuit, Topa Sukalderia is the right call.
-This is the place for a Saturday or Sunday lunch when you want a longer, more relaxed service window (the weekend table runs until 3:30 pm), a thoughtfully eclectic menu under chef Jessica Lorig, and a room that rewards curiosity without demanding a four-figure budget.
+This is the place for a Saturday or Sunday lunch when you want a longer, more relaxed service window (the weekend table runs until 3:30 pm), a thoughtfully eclectic menu under chef Jessica Lorig, a room that rewards curiosity without demanding a four-figure budget.
 It won't replace a meal at Arzak (Modern Basque, Creative) or Akelaŕe (Basque Fine Dining) on a serious food itinerary, but it belongs on that itinerary.

 What Topa Sukalderia Delivers